inrialearninglab/ai4t/docs/2-Project-resources/1-AI-and-Education-Tools/6-Learning-and-using-AI.it.md

 ---
-title: Learning and using AI
+title: Apprendimento e utilizzo dell'IA
 description: Some resources used for experimentation phase (Luxembourg)
 ---